by

 visualized by the puzzle piece.
 Also, the EFI boot partition is

-mounted onto /boot/efi
+mounted onto /boot/efi.

 With the introduction of BTRFS, the operating system gained the